dommyet/lempstack_debian/README.md

 ## APT Repository Settings

-For a proper setup you need to configurate your package source.

 ### Debian testing ( Recommended )

 The provided configurations should be able to run smoothly on **Debian testing**, it is also the recommended version.

-And below is an example of  `/etc/apt/sources.list`, assuming you are a Linode user.
+Below is an example of  `/etc/apt/sources.list`, assuming you are a Linode user.

 ```
 deb http://mirrors.linode.com/debian/ testing main